NCronJob-Dev/NCronJob/README.md

 - [x] Startup jobs - Run a job when the application starts.
 - [x] Define job dependencies - trigger another job if one was successful or faulted!
 - [x] Add, remove, and update jobs at runtime.
+- [x] Observe the progress of a job's execution.

 ## Not features